 RRC

-Futurewei, InterDigital, ZTE, CMCC, OPPO, Ericsson, Lenovo, Spreadtrum
+Futurewei, InterDigital, ZTE, CMCC, OPPO, Ericsson, Lenovo/MotM, Spreadtrum, Qualcomm

 Given the views above, there is no majority to support DCI based switching in RAN1#103-e.
 At the same time, it should be common understanding that at least some RRC signalling is required to enable scheme 1 or scheme 2 (if supported).
 Therefore, the following proposal is made: